urani-trade/solana-dev-onboarding-rs/demos/backend/07_transfer_hooks_vesting/README.md

 ---

-### The Token Hook Logic
+### The Transfer Hook Logic

 <br>

 * We first verify the presence of a vesting schedule for the token sender by deserializing `vesting_account`:
-    - if no errors, it confirms the sender’s tokens are subject to a vesting schedule, which must be enforced.
+    - If no errors, it confirms the sender’s tokens are subject to a vesting schedule, which must be enforced.
-    - if an error occurs, handle it gracefully without failing the transaction (i.e., the sender doesn't have a vesting schedule and can trade their tokens freely).
+    - If an error occurs, handle it gracefully without failing the transaction (e.g., the sender doesn't have a vesting schedule and can freely trade their tokens).

 <br>